rachelAtFlatiron/EAST-SE-041023-Phase-2-React/08_context/08_slides.md

 ## The Provider

 - The provider is a React component that allows child components to use our context
-- We pass in a value prop which can be anything - a string, object, function, etc.
+- We pass a value prop to the provider which can be anything - a string, object, function, etc.

 ```js
 //NOTE: YOU HAVE TO USE THE TERM 'VALUE'